x3n0g3n/backstreetIsBack/README.md

 A strong, secure, and dependable RESTful API that can be utilized by a variety of web and mobile applications was the driving force behind the development of this service!
 The program adheres to best practices and industry standards and offers developers a flexible design that makes it simple to integrate it into their applications.

 ## Design Process

-The application was designed using the Model-View-Controller (MVC) paradigm.
-The model represents the data structure and business logic, while the view represents the user interface, and the controller handles the communication between the model and view.
-The application was also designed to be responsive and interactive to provide an optimal user experience.
+The Model-View-Controller (MVC) design approach was used to create the application.
+The model represents the data structure and business logic, and the view represents the user interface.
+The controller controls communication between these two components.
+The application was meant to be responsive and entertaining to provide users the best experience possible.

 ## Technologies Used

 ```md
 The following technologies were used in the development of this application: